Undergraduate

-This major prepares candidates in Childhood Education which covers Grades 1-6 and Childhood Special Education which covers Grades 1-6 for Students with Disabilities.
-It contains pedagogical knowledge and skills to ensure that candidates are qualified to teach at these levels and in high needs classroom settings.
-Many courses are infused with field experiences so candidates build skill as they progress through the program.
-In addition, each candidate must take coursework as set forth in the Canisius College Core Curriculum and must also choose a 30 credit liberal arts concentration to ensure that they have the content knowledge necessary to teach children from Grades 1-6 in general and special education settings.
+This major prepares candidates in Childhood Education which covers Grades 1-6 and Special Education (All Grades) which covers Pre-Kindergarten through 12th grade for Students with Disabilities.
+Coursework includes the pedagogical knowledge and skills to ensure that candidates are qualified to teach at these levels and in high needs classroom settings.
+Many courses are infused with field experiences so candidates build skills as they progress through the program.
+In addition, each candidate must take coursework as set forth in the Canisius University Core Curriculum and must also choose a 30 credit liberal arts concentration to ensure that they have the content knowledge necessary to teach children from Grades 1-6 in general and special education settings.

 Licensure Disclosure